digidotcom/cc_ansic/private/Readme.txt

     v2.1.0

-        If a Data Point contains a string that does not fit in a single message it will not be sent properly.
-Depending on the transport, the limit is 500 for TCP, 1400 for UDP and 120 for SMS.
+        If a Data Point over TCP contains a string that does not fit in a single message it will not be sent properly, probably creating a Data Stream with no Data Points in it on Device Cloud.
+The maximum value for a string among a Data Point is 497.
+This does not affect SM transports.

     v2.0.1